‘Insufficient evidence’ to prosecute people suspected of leaking CCTV of Hancock kiss

 ‘Insufficient evidence’ to prosecute two people suspected of leaking CCTV of Matt Hancock kiss

+Matt Hancock was forced to resign after the kiss was leaked to the press in 2021

-The Information Commissioner’s Office (ICO) has found insufficient evidence to prosecute two people suspected of unlawfully obtaining and disclosing CCTV footage of Matt Hancock kissing his former aide, Gina Coladangelo.
+The Information Commissioner’s Office (ICO) has found insufficient evidence to prosecute two people suspected of leaking CCTV footage of Matt Hancock kissing his former aide, Gina Coladangelo.

 The regulator launched a criminal investigation after it received a report of a personal data breach from DHSC’s CCTV operator, EMCOR Group plc.